Closed-Form Statistical Relations Between Projected Separation, Semimajor Axis, Companion Mass, and Host Acceleration: Equivalence to a Keplerian Derivation in RV

 The equation simplifies considerably if I expand the term $1 + \cos \nu$.
 The cosine of the true anomaly $\cos \nu$ is related to the eccentric anomaly $E$ by

 The phase function calls for $1 + \cos \nu$, which, after factoring, may be written as

 Plugging this into Equation \eqref{eq:phasefunction} gives

 In Equation \eqref{eq:phasefunction_simplified}, the only remaining dependence on eccentricity is that implicit in the true anomaly $\nu$.
+I define the argument of latitude $u = \omega + \nu$, writing Equation \eqref{eq:phasefunction_simplified} as

+The geometry of the orbit gives $\sin i \sin u = \cos \varphi$, where $\varphi$ is the angle between the instantaneous separation vector of the companion and the line-of-sight.
+Equation \eqref{eq:Phi_Torres_simplified} is thus identical to Equation \eqref{eq:Phi_RV}: so long as the instantaneous separation vector is randomly oriented in space, $\Phi_{\rm RV}$ has no dependence on eccentricity.

-The standard choice of prior is one that is uniform in the argument of periastron $\omega$; this is a consequence of assuming the orientation of the angular momentum vector to be random on the unit sphere.
-In that case, Equation \eqref{eq:phasefunction_simplified} simplifies further.
-If $\omega$ is uniformly distributed, then $\nu + \omega$ is also uniformly distributed for any well-defined distribution of $\nu$.
+I may also derive the equivalence of Equations \eqref{eq:Phi_Torres_simplified} and \eqref{eq:Phi_RV} assuming the standard prior on $\omega$, i.e., one that is uniform in the argument of periastron $\omega$.
+This is a consequence of assuming the orientation of the angular momentum vector to be random on the unit sphere.
+If $\omega$ is uniformly distributed, then $u = \nu + \omega$ is also uniformly distributed for any well-defined distribution of $\nu$.
 This is because phase-wrapping the sum of any quantity and a uniformly distributed variable at the limits of the uniform distribution gives a uniformly distributed result.
-Defining the argument of latitude $u = \nu + \omega$, the phase function then simplifies to

-for a uniform distribution of $u$ and an arbitrary prior on $i$.
 Assuming a uniform prior on $u$ and a $\sin i$ prior on inclination, the distribution of $z = \sin u \sin i$ is, in fact, uniform: it is the same as the distribution of $\cos i$ under random orbital orientations.
 This can be proved using the conditional probability integral for $z=xy$:

 I take $x = \sin u$ and $y=\sin i$ and limit myself to the case where $\sin u$ and $\sin i$ are positive for simplicity.
 I have